 VJ’ing or VeeJay-ing (Video Jockeying)

 VJ is used during live events where augmented projections are required.
-These projections provide a fully dynamic and visually ecstatic content which consists of pre-programmed videos and combinations of visual effects and overlays..
+These projections provide fully dynamic and visually ecstatic content that consists of pre-programmed videos and combinations of visual effects and overlays.

 Theatrical is used where projections are pre-set and scenes are cued on demand.
 Typically, a theatre show will have a specified order in which the scenes are performed, thus requiring a distinct amount of sequencing and precision.
 Projection mapping can also create a more interactive performance.